ECA-D/metaind/README.md

 - up to date with DRS ClipC framework from May 2016 (might need change as updates appear)
 - enabled 360day calendar for HadGEM using module branch 360_day and virtualenv
 - single var routine can now run both bias and non-bias corrected data

-To be used further with SMHI model data output.
 =======